PedroMathieu/ES-LETI-1Sem-2022-Grupo-11/README.md

 # Web Calendar Manager

 - This repo contains all the necessary components used to build the executable file that runs the local Web Calendar.
-- For ease of use, an executable file is already provided.

 The webcal link must be provided by the user.

 ## How it started